moccalotto/kaos/_rulebook/main.md

 ## Magic
 There are two types of magic: thaumaturgy and witchcraft;
-You use the Thaumaturgy skill to cast thaumaturgy spells and the Witchcraft skill to cast witchcraft spells.
+you use the Thaumaturgy skill to cast thaumaturgy spells and the Witchcraft skill to cast witchcraft spells.
 The two types of magic are so different in their philosophical outlook that even though characters *can* learn both skills, the sum of the two skill scores